-The World Health Organization recently recommended a sharp drop in sugar intake.
-Just 5 percent of calories should ideally come from added sugars, the WHO advises; down from 10 percent.
-This translates to about 6 teaspoons of added sugar a day, or about the amount in one 8-ounce bottle of sweetened lemon iced tea.
+The World Health Organization has recommended a sharp drop in sugar intake.
+Just five percent of calories should ideally come from added sugars, the WHO advises; down from ten percent.
+This translates to about six teaspoons of added sugar a day, or about the amount in one eight-ounce bottle of sweetened lemon iced tea.
 The average American consumes almost quadruple the WHO recommendation—22 teaspoons of added sugar a day.
 Watch for these signs you might be eating too much sugar, and then figure out tricks to cut back.
 Slashing sugar can be tricky because sugar is so ubiquitous—you’ll find it even in healthy-sounding foods like cereal and yogurt.
 Read ingredient lists and reduce your intake of processed, packaged foods in favor of fresh produce and lean protein.
-You can also try these secrets people on a low-sugar diet swear by.
+Here are some more easy food swaps that can help reduce your sugar intake.

-Cavities have always been a not-so-subtle sign of a sweet tooth: picture children eating too many lollipops or shoveling in handfuls of jelly beans.
+Cavities have always been a not-so-subtle sign of a sweet tooth: Picture children eating too many lollipops or shoveling in handfuls of jelly beans.
 When bacteria in your mouth digest any kind of carbohydrate (whether that’s spaghetti, Skittles, or salad), they produce an acid that combines with your saliva to produce plaque, which, if not brushed away, accumulates on teeth and begins to erode teeth enamel—the start of cavities, LiveScience explains.
 Make sure you’re brushing your teeth at least twice a day to minimize sugar’s effects.
 Harming your teeth is only scratching the surface of the scary effects of sugar on the body.

 A more hidden sign of too much sugar in your diet: increases in levels of various fats circulating in your blood.
 A superabundance of sugar can decrease the body’s good cholesterol (HDL) and increase the body’s bad cholesterol (LDL), according to research in the Journal of the American Medical Association.
 Though the mechanisms by which sugar could affect cholesterol and blood fats isn’t completely understood, study authors suggest that fructose may spur the body to create triglycerides and LDL cholesterol.
 If your doctor is concerned about your cholesterol levels, discuss the best dietary changes you could make to lower cholesterol.
-Cutting out added sugars and eating more of these cholesterol-lowering foods is a good start.
+Whether you have high cholesterol or not, you should avoid these foods that have way more sugar than you realize.

 Properly fueling your body is critical for a good workout.
 If exercise seems to be getting harder, a high-sugar diet might be to blame.
 “If you spike your blood sugar with a very sugary item right before an intense effort, you can end up feeling very fatigued and pretty miserable afterward,” says Sara Folta, PhD, an assistant professor at Tufts Friedman School of Nutrition Science and Policy.
 Fueling yourself with too many simple sugars can cause a quick spike in blood sugar followed by a rapid drop, leaving you feeling exhausted halfway through your run, she notes.

 If you’ve been relying on soda to push through a tough work deadline, the scale might read a little higher than you’d like.
 According to a review of studies in The American Journal of Clinical Nutrition, sugar-sweetened beverages seem to uniquely lead to weight gain, thanks to a killer combo of high sugar content, low satiety (they don’t make you feel full), and “incomplete compensation for total energy” (they don’t displace other foods, so they add to your total calorie intake).
 Try to cut yourself off from sugar-sweetened drinks and stick with water, milk, coffee, and tea.
-Need major weight-loss motivation?
-Here’s the secret weight-loss advice used by the folks on The Biggest Loser and other reality shows.
+Here are some more surprising ways you can kick a sugar addiction.

 Why is it so easy to reach for another chocolate kiss or sliver of cake?
 Foods that are high in sugar, but low in protein, fiber, and other nutrients, do not make you feel full, says Folta. “[Sugar] does not trigger the same mechanisms in the body that make your body feel like it just ate,” she says.
-On the other hand, these satiating foods can help you stay full for hours after you eat them.
+Next, read up on the scary ways sugar is making you sick.